cpplain/launch-school-core-curriculum/rb101/lesson_2/lesson-2-notes.md

 ## Coding Tips 2

-- Don’t mutate the caller during iteration
+- Don't mutate the caller during iteration
   - Mutating elements in a collection is acceptable but not the collection (e.g, deleting elements)
-- Don’t use assignment in the argument of a conditional
+- Don't use assignment in the argument of a conditional
   - Hard to determine if `=` or `==` was intended
 - Use an underscore for unused parameters